-Additionally, we have a look at the number of fiscal units (Table 60).
-This corresponds relatively closely for those categories of taxable income above $\[mathebox{\in} 10,000\]$ /year.
-However, the number of tax units with a taxable income lower than $\[mathebox{\in} 10,000\]$ is strongly underestimated in EUROMOD.
-On the other hand, the number of tax units in the higher bands corresponds very closely in EUROMOD.
-Still, in total, there is about a 13% underestimation of the total number of tax units in the country.
+In Table 64, we have a look at the number of fiscal units.
+This corresponds relatively closely for those categories of taxable income above €10,000/year.
+However, the number of tax units with a taxable income lower than €10,000 is strongly underestimated in EUROMOD.
+The number of tax units in the highest bands according to EUROMOD corresponds almost perfectly to the external statistics.
+Together this makes that in total, there is a 13% underestimation of the total number of tax units in the country.
+At first sight, this is almost entirely caused by an underrepresentation of tax units with taxable income situated in the lowest tax bracket.